glebnovodran/ostinato/doc/build_unix.md

 ## OGL/GLES

-Ostinato can be build for either desktop OpenGL or for OpenGL GLES.
-By default it is built for desktop.
+By defaul Ostinato is built for desktop.
 To build it for GLES it is necessary to set OGL_MODE environment variable value:

 `OGL_MODE=GLES ./build.sh`